wurstscript/WurstScript/manual.md

 Generics make it possible to abstract from specific types and only program with placeholders for types.
 This is especially useful for container types (e.g. Lists) where we do not want to code a ListOfA, ListOfB, ListOfC for every class A, B, C which we need a list for.
+Think of it as creating a general List with all it's functionality, but for an unknown type, that gets defined when creating the instance.

 With generics we can instead write only one implementation for lists and use it with all types.
-Generic type parameter and arguments are written in angled brackets (< and >) after the identifier.
+Generic type parameter and arguments are written in angled  bracket s  (<  an d >) after the identifier.

 	// a generic interface for Sets with type parameter T